 Identifying Data Name F.H Age 52 Gender Female Education Middle Siblings 4 Birth order 2nd Source and Reason for Referral The client was referred by the psychiatrist to the...

-What is Mental Status Examination The mental status examination is a methodical evaluation of the patient’s cognitive and behavioral abilities.
-The patient’s appearance and overall behavior are described, along...
+What is Mental Status Examination The mental status examination is a structured way to assess a patient’s thinking and behavior.
+It involves observing the patient’s appearance and behavior, including...

 What is Family Therapy?
 Families can explore and express their emotions in a safe, accepting setting through family therapy.
 Families can talk about issues and disagreements in their relationships...

-What is Schizophrenia?
-It is a psychologcial disorder in which a person thinks, feels, and behaves in a way that is not based on reality.
-In this disease, the...
+Schizophrenia Meaning It is a psychologcial disorder in which a person thinks, feels, and behaves in a way that is not based on reality.
+In this condition, the patient...

 Intimate partner violence, or domestic violence, is violence done by a current or former spouse.
 It can also happen between partners who live together, whether they are of the...